swarch-2f-rootly/2f/Prototype_4/README.md

 ![scenario](images/replicationDB.png)

 This scenario validates the reliability of the analytics data-access layer by applying the **Active Redundancy** pattern and the **Redundant Spare** tactic.
 The objective is to ensure continuous availability of analytics metrics even if one of the data sources (`db-caching` or `db-data-processing`) fails.
-Although these stores serve different primary purposes (caching vs. persistence), both are capable of independently supplying the required data, acting as active backups for each other.

-#### Artifact
+**Architectural Pattern**: Active Redundancy (Hot Spare)
+**Architectural Tactic**: Redundant Spare (Recover from Faults → Preparation and Repair)
+**Replication Type**: Active/Active (Heterogeneous)

+**Quality Attribute Scenario Elements:**

-The **Analytics Backend** data-access subsystem, which interacts with two active data stores:
-*   **db-caching:** Stores frequently accessed metric summaries.
-*   **db-data-processing:** Stores the primary computed dataset.
+1. **Artifact**: The **Analytics Backend** data-access subsystem, which interacts with two active data stores: **db-caching** (Redis) for frequently accessed metric summaries, and **db-data-processing** (InfluxDB) for the primary computed dataset.

-#### Source
-A high-volume request generator simulating peak operational load, issuing concurrent metric queries to the analytics backend.
+2. **Source**: A high-volume request generator simulating peak operational load, issuing concurrent metric queries to the analytics backend.

-#### Stimulus
-The induced failure of one active data store (`db-caching` or `db-data-processing`).
-This is triggered by either:
+3. **Stimulus**: The induced failure of one active data store (`db-caching` or `db-data-processing`).
+This is triggered by either resource saturation (overloading CPU/Memory/IO) or operational interruption (terminating the process, container, or network connection).
-*   **Resource Saturation:** Overloading CPU/Memory/IO.
-*   **Operational Interruption:** Terminating the process, container, or network connection.

-#### Environment
-The system operates under normal conditions with both data stores active and reachable.
+4. **Environment**: The system operates under normal conditions with both data stores active and reachable.
 No external failover mechanisms are pre-configured; the application logic handles the redundancy.

-#### Response
-Upon failure of a data source instance:
-1. The consuming component detects the timeout or connection error.
-2. Traffic is immediately redirected to the remaining active data source.
-3. The system continues to serve requests using the surviving replica while the infrastructure recovers the failed instance.
+5. **Response**: Upon failure of a data source instance, the consuming component detects the timeout or connection error.
+Traffic is immediately redirected to the remaining active data source.
+The system continues to serve requests using the surviving replica while the infrastructure recovers the failed instance.

-#### Response Measure
+6. **Response Measure**: Primary metrics include System Availability (target > 99%), Failover Behavior (automatic switch without manual intervention), Error Rate (target < 1%), and Latency (maintained within defined thresholds).

+**Baseline (Docker - Prototype 3):**

+In the previous Docker Compose prototype, the analytics backend relied on single instances of data stores without any replication or redundancy strategies.
+The `db-caching` and `db-data-processing` components operated as single points of failure.
+If `db-caching` failed, the system experienced increased latency and load on the primary database.
+If `db-data-processing` failed, the analytics service became completely unavailable for historical data queries, resulting in 500 errors and a complete service outage for analytics features.
+No automatic recovery or fallback mechanism existed.

+**GKE Implementation (Prototype 4):**

+In the GKE implementation, the Analytics Backend is configured to treat `db-caching` and `db-data-processing` as active redundant providers.
+Although they serve different primary purposes (caching vs. persistence), both are capable of independently supplying the required data.
+The backend logic is designed to failover seamlessly: if the primary cache fails, it retrieves data directly from the persistent DB; if the persistent DB fails, it serves available data from the cache.
+This ensures continuous operation while Kubernetes handles the restart of the failed pod.

+**Validation Results:**

-*   **System Availability:** Remains high (near 100%) during the failure window.
+- **System Availability**: Maintained at > 99% during the failure window.
+The system successfully returned data from the surviving replica.

-*   **Failover Behavior:** Automatic switch to the alternate source without manual intervention.
+- **Failover Behavior**: The application automatically switched to the alternate source without manual intervention upon detecting the failure.
-*   **Error Rate:** Near **0%**.
-The redundancy masks the internal failure.
-*   **Latency:** Maintained within defined thresholds, accepting slight increases if falling back to slower storage.

-#### Architectural Pattern: Active Redundancy (Hot Spare)
-Multiple components operate simultaneously and remain fully active.
-Unlike passive failover, replicas do not require promotion.
-In this system, `db-caching` and `db-data-processing` function as active redundant providers.
-If one fails, the other immediately sustains the workload, ensuring low recovery time.

-#### Architectural Tactic: Redundant Spare (Preparation & Repair)
-Ensures alternate operational capacity is prepared *before* failure.
-Since both data sources run concurrently, the system shifts traffic to the "spare" (the surviving node) instantly upon fault detection, without waiting for provisioning or restarts.

-#### Verification
-To verify reliability, both data stores remain active during the test.
-A failure is induced on either db-caching or db-data-processing, and the system’s behavior is observed.
-The backend is expected to continue serving analytics responses through the surviving store with minimal disruption.

-**Verification Steps (Kubernetes):**

-1.  **Check initial state:** Ensure all pods are running.
-    ```bash
-    kubectl get pods -n rootly-private-network
-    ```

-2.  **Start load test:** Run a continuous stream of requests to the analytics endpoint.

-3.  **Induce failure:** Delete one of the data source pods (e.g., Redis cache).
-    ```bash
-    kubectl delete pod -l app=db-caching -n rootly-private-network
-    ```

-4.  **Monitor availability:** Watch the load test output for errors and check pod status.
-    ```bash
-    kubectl get pods -n rootly-private-network -w
-    ```

-5.  **Verify recovery:** Confirm the pod is recreated and the system remains stable.

-**Results:**

-*   **Pod Status Transition:**
-    ```text
-    NAME                            READY   STATUS        RESTARTS   AGE
-    db-caching-74d6f8-abcde         1/1     Running       0          5m
-    db-caching-74d6f8-abcde         1/1     Terminating   0          5m
-    db-caching-74d6f8-fghij         0/1     Pending       0          0s
-    db-caching-74d6f8-fghij         1/1     Running       0          5s
-    ```

-*   **Service Continuity:**
-    *   **HTTP Status:** >= 99% 200 OK responses during the transition.
-    *   **Error Rate:** Negligible (< 1%) connection refused or timeouts.
+- **Error Rate**: Negligible (< 1%) connection refused or timeouts were observed during the transition period.

-    *   **Latency:** Minor transient spike (< 100ms) detected during the failover to the secondary data source, stabilizing immediately.
+- **Latency**: A minor transient spike (< 100ms) was detected during the failover to the secondary data source, stabilizing immediately.

+- **Pod Recovery**: Kubernetes successfully recreated the failed pod, restoring full redundancy automatically.

+For detailed validation steps, test results, baseline comparisons, and complete scenario documentation, see the [Replication Quality Scenario documentation](replication/README.md).

 ### Service Discovery